 JobTrainer – supporting apprentices and trainees

 If you own a small business or medium-sized business and have apprentices or trainees, you may be eligible for a wage subsidy of 50% of the apprentice’s, or trainee’s wage paid until 31 March 2021.
 If eligible, you’ll be reimbursed up to a maximum of $21,000 per eligible apprentice or trainee ($7,000 per quarter).
+Final claims for payment must be lodged by 30 June 2021.

 Your small business may be eligible if you employ 20 or fewer employees and retain an apprentice or trainee.
 The apprentice or trainee must’ve been in training with your business at 1 July 2020.